Consumers seek time-saving shortcuts all the time, and their attention naturally gravitates to the quickest way to gather information: images.

 No matter how sophisticated, website visitors are first engaged by visual elements, not written copy.

 Photos are a key part of a consumer’s decision-making process, ultimately determining conversion and retention rates.

 The quality of a product photo reflects your brand image, creating the infamous first impression.

-The key to making the most of their first impress is to present polished, professional images that evokes maximum engagement.
+The key to making the most of their first impression is to present polished, professional images that evoke maximum engagement.

 93% of consumers consider images essential in purchasing decisions.